hphelion/documentation/network-quickstart.md

 If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).

-Make sure you activate a compute instance in HP Cloud version 13.5 to access the networking and VPN capabilities.
+Make sure you activate a compute instance in HP Cloud version 13.5 to access the networking capabilities.

 #### Assigning access permission #### {#access}